shreyakantha/hangman-console-game/README.md

 # 🎮 Hangman Game
 A simple console-based Hangman game built in python.
 The game automaticlly picks a random word from a list of five predefined words.
 The player guesses letters with a limit of six incorrect attempts.
 The program uses basic Python concepts like the random module, loops, conditionals, strings, and lists.
 All input and output happens in the terminal without any graphics.

 ## ⭐ Features

--  **Random Word Selection :** The game chooses a random word from a predefined list every time you play, ensuring each round feels different.
+- **Random Word Selection :** The game selects a word from a predefined list for each round.

-- **ASCII Hangman Display :** A multi-stage ASCII figure updates after each wrong guess, giving a visual representation of progress.
+- **ASCII Hangman Display :** The hangman figure updates after each incorrect guess.

-- **Input Validation :** The game prevents repeated guesses, non-alphabet characters, multiple characters, reduces errors and keeps gameplay clean.
+- **Input Validation :** Prevents repeated and invalid guesses to keep gameplay clean.

-- **Live Word Progress Display :** The game shows which letters you’ve correctly guessed and which ones are still hidden.
+- **Live Word Progress Display :** Shows guessed letters and remaining blanks in real time.

-- **Win/Lose End Screens :** Displays a clear win message or the final hangman stage with the correct word when the game ends.
+- **Win/Lose End Screens :** Displays a win message or the final hangman with the correct word.